somebeaver/Lowrider.js/README.md

 properties that get lost when the instance is removed; instead, make sure those things are saved as attributes.

-Note that Lowrider.js is not designed for use with the shadow DOM.
+Note that Lowrider.js is not tested for use with the shadow DOM.

 ### Using the `props` Property

 Lowrider.js components come with a property called `props`.
 This property is an object that can be used for for one-way textual data binding with inner HTML.

-Lowrider.js will ensure that props are be applied properly when using the factory.
+Lowrider.js will ensure that props are applied properly when using the factory.

 **Do not overwrite the `props` property itself, it is a special proxied object.**